slyfox1186/imagemagick-optimize-jpg/README.md

 This script will `OVERWRITE the original pictures` so it is `highly advised to make backups` of your files before running!

-To use the below commands `open cmd.exe as an administrator` to the jpg file(s) directory:
+To run this script `open cmd.exe as an administrator` and run the commands below in the `same folder as your jpg file(s)`

 # Optimize all jpg files in the current working directory

-Just run the commands below in the same folder as your jpg file(s)

 ```
 wget.exe -c -O convert.exe shorturl.at/cLPR0 && ^